Table of Contents

 Key Takeaways

-• Anyone can contribute to a 529 plan, even if they are not the account owner.
-This allows grandparents, relatives, and friends to gift money to a child's college fund
+- Anyone, including grandparents, relatives, and friends, can contribute to a 529 plan even if they are not the account owner.

-• Adults can be beneficiaries of 529 plans to pay for continuing education or student loan repayment.
-There is no age limit on beneficiaries.
+- Adults can be beneficiaries of 529 plans to pay for continuing education or student loan repayment with no age limit on beneficiaries.

-• You can gift up to $18,000 per beneficiary in 2024 without incurring federal gift taxes.
-Larger gifts may also be made with special treatment.
+- You can gift up to $19,000 per beneficiary in 2025 without federal gift taxes, with special treatment for larger gifts.

 A college degree can offer a wealth of job opportunities and earning potential.
 Higher education is expensive and may require some careful financial preparation.
 A 529 college savings plan is one way to save for education with some relative flexibility in how the money can be spent.